How to Fill Up Your Workshops: 12 Ideas You Can Use Right Now

 1) What’s in a Name?

 Plenty!
-At first I called my gatherings “Sniff Parties”.
+At first, I called my gatherings “Sniff Parties”.
 Later, when I teamed up with my downline, we called them “Meetings”.
 Then we began to feel that calling them Meetings made some people feel like they were sitting in on something that didn’t really involve them.
 At that time we had the idea to call them “Workshops”.
 Changing the name to Workshop was productive for three reasons.
 First, it forced us to refine our focus.
 Since a workshop is usually for the purpose of teaching something, we decided that our Workshops would teach people How to Use the Oils.
-Second, it gave shape to the gathering, calling upon it to be interactive which is more conducive to learning and more fun.
+Second, it gave shape to the gathering, making it interactive which is more conducive to learning and more fun.
 Finally, it felt like we were doing more than just selling something or giving information; we were having an Event.

 2) Save a Million Dollars!